 Phare, The Cambodian Circus – As an animal lover I first and foremost want to note that this circus does not involve animals.
 Phare, The Cambodian Circus is an organisation that uses visual arts and theatre as a tool to revitalise the art scene of Cambodia and to create opportunities for Cambodia’s youth that would otherwise have been absent.
 Many of the performers have come from extremely difficult backgrounds of poverty or abuse and have transformed their lives through the opportunities that this organisation has created.
 Supporting a great cause and witnessing an amazing, high energy performance of acrobatics and dance, this is an absolute must see when staying in Siem Reap.
 If you would like to learn more about Phare or provide a donation you can do so at http://pharecircus.org/.

 The Temples of Ankor – I would be lying if I said this wasn’t my major reason for wanting to visit Cambodia.
-Ankor Wat had been on my bucket list for some time now and seeing it in real life was every bit as magical as I imagined, so magical in fact that I have dedicated it its own blog post that I hope to publish soon on The temples of Ankor.
-It will be well worth the read 😉
+Ankor Wat had been on my bucket list for some time now and seeing it in real life was every bit as magical as I imagined, so magical in fact that I have dedicated it it’s own blog post The Temples of Ankor.
+Well worth the read 😉

 On the banks of the Mekong and in close proximity to Phnom Penh, this quaint provincial capital is considered one of the major cities in Cambodia and has always been an important hub for trade and transportation, especially during the french period.
 This city was not originally on my list of must see places however I am so glad I found myself here.
 The locals were so friendly and this was possibly the best cultural experience I had during my time in Cambodia.